gtema/openstack/README.md

 to what service is supporting in reality.
 Instead of human reading the API-REF written by another human who maybe was involved in the implementation of the feature OpenAPI specs is being chosen as a source of truth.
-Since such specs were also not existing and multiple attempts to introde OpenAPI in OpenStack failed the process was restarted again.
+Since such specs were also not existing and multiple attempts to introduce OpenAPI in OpenStack failed the process was restarted again.
 Currently there is a lot of work happening in OpenStack to produce specs for majority of the services.
 Main component responsible for that is